 3. Choose Blog Topics

-My initial plan was to blog on finance topics, but realized that it would be a constrained space.
-Hence expanded wisdomtimes to include – wise tips on personal growth, personal finance, personal health, career, relationship and other topics!!
-ShoutMeLoud gave me lot of generic tips on topic selection and trend topics as highlighted below.
+My initial plan was to blog on finance topics but realized that it would be a constrained space.
+Hence expanded WisdomTimes to include – wise tips on personal growth, personal finance, personal health, career, relationship and other topics!!
+ShoutMeLoud gave me a lot of generic tips on topic selection and trend topics as highlighted below.
 But ShoutMeLoudlacks a blog that compiles and categorizes blog topics

 I found a couple of useful articles that can help

 - Click on this video link to see a really educational video on blog topic selection and see if you get that “aha” moment.